ceph/ceph/doc/control.rst

 Revert "lost" objects to their prior state, either a previous version or delete them if they were just created.

+	$ ceph pg scrub <pgid>

+Instruct a PG to scrub.
+Scrubbing performs a consistency check of all replicas.
+During a scrub, the object metadata of all replicas is compared.
+If any discrepancy is found, the PG is marked inconsistent.

+	$ ceph pg deep-scrub <pgid>

+Instruct a PG to deep-scrub.
+A deep scrub is a deeper consistency check of all replicas.
+The contents of objects are compared in addition to the metadata.
+If any discrepancy is found, the PG is marked inconsistent.

+	$ ceph pg repair <pgid>

+Used on an inconsistent PG, it "fixes" objects that are inconsistent between replicas by replacing them with the primary's copy.

 OSD subsystem
 -------------